'Don't Tell People To Turn Off Windows Update, Just Don't'

 Because of getwin10

+Because Windows Update reboots your computer without your permission or control over the process.
+We're essentially back to Windows 95 in terms of operating system stability because Microsoft cannot figure out how to update an operating system without resetting the computer in the process.

+If Windows 10 (1) avoided reboots unless absolutely 100% necessary, and (2) prompted you to reboot (perhaps nagging you until you do) rather than running a timer you often don't even see before it expires do it, then, w

 Maybe if Windows Update behaved decently...
-(Score:4, Insightful)
+(Score:5, Insightful)

 The reason folks turn off Windows Update is that it behaves kind of like malware itself!
 I'm technologically savvy enough to set my registry and so on to disable the awful "Get Windows Ten" updates, but when so many users got shafted by Windows "self-updating with zero input required from the user" to a completely new operating system (a new operating system that actively thwarts end-user control over updates!), is it any wonder that so many of them switched it off?